sidmlv43/node_starter_framework/README.md

 Global error handling feature included

-Basic CRUD operation has been maid easy by the handlerFactory.js file in the controllers.
+Basic CRUD operation has been made easy by the handlerFactory.js file in the controllers.